shwedberlin/AngularWebApi/README.md

 Tested in IE11 (with core-js shim): no errors neither in Browser Console nor in VS2017 Console.
 Also tested with local IIS (Project switched back to use IISExpress)

 Several Modules added: Shared, Core Module with services, pipes and components.
-Angular (= client side) routing is configured, server side routing (after F5/refresh) is corrupt.
-IIS rewrite rules wrong?
+Angular routing is configured with IIS Express Url Rewrite rules: dealing fine with browser refresh/back, 404 Page, in-app and url routing.
+Local IIS not tested yet - URL Rewrite module required.

 # Upcoming Features:

 - Optimize Webpack: automate builds, speedup, AoT
-- Add angular + WebApi routing dealing fine with browser F5/Back
 - (Implement Windows Authentification with AD)
 - (Connect to existing WCF)
+- ~~Add angular + WebApi routing dealing fine with browser F5/Back~~
 - ~~Upgrade to Angular4 (4.1.3)~~
 - ~~Switched to webpack from systemjs~~
 - ~~Add WebApi dummy Controller for data-fetching~~